10/27/2023

 Mattias Hankeberg

 Yes, it is.
-And one of the things we've done here and during my first two months is to look a bit at the supply chain situation.
-We see that there is opportunity to reduce inventory further and also to work where we can short term with reducing some costs from excess capacity.
+And one of the things we've done here during my first two months is to look a bit at the supply chain situation.
+And we see that there is opportunity to reduce inventory further and also to work where we can short term with reducing some costs from excess capacity.

 speaker